JohnMorales/JohnMorales.github.io/source/_posts/2014-01-15-how-to-cherry-pick-git-commit-using-tig.markdown

 The problem
 -----------
 Recently I needed to grab a commit that was on a release branch and bring it over to the master branch.
-We weren't ready to merge the hole branch and but I needed a specific commit.
+We weren't ready to merge the whole branch and but I needed a specific commit.

 I do not want to have a merge conflict when the release branch is merged back into master.